as of January 2022

 All specialist qualifications completed in the UK after 31 December 2020 are regarded as third-country qualifications (see question 30).

-However, in case of specialist diplomas from third countries the duration of postgraduate training is additionally taken into account.
 If the duration of postgraduate training is one year (or more) less than the duration of postgraduate training specified in the training regulations of the competent State Chamber of Physicians a substantial difference is generally concluded.

-Some State Chambers of Physicians (including Hesse, Lower Saxony, Saarland, Saxony, Saxony-Anhalt and Thuringia) have in the past refused to examine the equivalence of specialist diplomas from third countries if the applicant has proven the equivalence of the basic medical training by passing the knowledge examination.
-In two legally binding rulings of 21.02.2022 (8 K 1604/20 We and 8 K 72/21 We), the Administrative Court Weimar found that the examination of the recognition of specialist qualifications acquired in third countries must also be carried out if the knowledge examination has been passed.
+Some State Chambers of Physicians have in the past refused to examine the equivalence of specialist diplomas from third countries if the applicant has proven the equivalence of the basic medical training by passing the knowledge test.
+In two legally binding rulings of 21.02.2022 (8 K 1604/20 We and 8 K 72/21 We), the Administrative Court Weimar found that the examination of the recognition of specialist qualifications acquired in third countries must also be carried out if the knowledge exam has been passed.
 The judgements are binding for the defendant State Chamber of Physicians of Thuringia.
-Nor can it reject applications in future on the same grounds.
-Unfortunately, the State Chamber of Physicians in Lower Saxony has not changed its procedure yet.
-Current complaints about other Chambers of Physicians have not been reported to the Marburger Bund.

-The Marburger Bund had already criticised the procedures of the above-mentioned State Chambers of Physicians before the rulings of the Administrative Court Weimar and found them to be unlawful.
-Members who continue to have problems with the examination of the recognition of their postgraduate training after passing the knowledge examination should contact their Marburger Bund regional association and the Foreign Office of the Marburger Bund.
+The Marburger Bund had already criticised the above-mentioned procedure before the rulings of the Administrative Court Weimar and found it to be unlawful.
+Members who continue to have problems with the examination of the recognition of their postgraduate training after passing the knowledge test should contact their Marburger Bund regional association and the Foreign Office of the Marburger Bund.

 EU/EEA citizens with a specialist qualification from an EU/EEA member state can contact the European Commission's problem-solving network (SOLVIT) in case of difficulties: https://ec.europa.eu/solvit/what-is-solvit/index_de.htm.